antronerds/r2-training-courses/docs/Methylation_analysis.md

 **2)** On the pop-up grid box (in Figure 2-2), click in Column {Category} on "Select Filter" to uncheck "Select all" and only select "cell line".
 In the text field of Column {Tissue/Tumor}, type "cancer pharmacogenomic"  or type "Esteller" in Column {Author}.
 One can confirm the right dataset by referring the description table below as shown in Figure 2-2.
-When the dataset is found, click anywhere on the row of the dataset and click "Confirm selection". (in Figure 2-3) Leave all other settings at their default and click "Next" on the main page to proceed. (in Figure 2-4)
+When the dataset is found, click anywhere on the row of the dataset and click "Confirm selection" (in Figure 2-3).
+Leave all other settings at their default and click "Next" on the main page to proceed (in Figure 2-4).

 ![](_static/images/Methylation/fig2-2.jpg)